 Ethnography is the primary tool of anthropologists and is a powerful method for analyzing cultural dynamics, objects, and settings.
 A basic understanding of ethnographic approaches enables artists and designers to work more sensitively, effectively, and ethically in the public sphere.
 This course introduces a variety of ethnographic methods, including traditional participant observation, life histories, interviewing, visual ethnography, and ethnographic marketing.
 Students achieve a basic understanding of ethnographic approaches and apply them in their own ethnographic fieldwork.

-This course explores the seamless integration of several media in a single campaign.
-Media covered include television, print, PR, radio, and a variety of digital platforms.
-Students learn how communication vehicles such as packaging, product design, store design, advertising, promotions, PR, and corporate communications work together in a campaign, over time, to shape a brand.
-Guest speakers showcase histories of integrated advertising and brand management.
-Students work together in creative teams and client teams to develop, create, and execute an integrated campaign.
+This course explores the seamless integration of several media into a single campaign, Media covered may include video, print, radio, collateral, retail, packaging, events, and various digital platforms.
+Students learn how communications vehicles such as packaging, product design, retail, advertising, promotions, PR, and corporate communications can work together in a campaign over time to shape a new or emerging Brand.
+A real client will participate in person for a semester-long assignment.
+Guest speakers and mentors will showcase case histories of integrated brand management.
+Students will work in creative teams with their clients to develop, create, and execute an integrated campaign.

 The goal of this course is to give students an overview of the retail landscape and the opportunities that exist for artists and designers in this fast-paced, growing field.
 Students study traditional and nontraditional media, external media (broadcast, print, direct, and out-of-home) and internal media (store and fixture design, point-of-sale, and product development), promotion and event marketing, guerilla tactics, and new media.
 Presentation skills are stressed.
 Students work in teams to conceptualize a retail campaign.